-Rob Kardashian hospitalized
+Rob Kardashian leaves hospital after diabetes-related scare

 - His mother, Kris Jenner, and his fiancee, Blac Chyna, were spotted arriving at the hospital

-(CNN)Rob Kardashian was hospitalized Wednesday night, CNN has confirmed.
+(CNN)Rob Kardashian left a local hospital Thursday after going there Wednesday night for treatment, CNN has confirmed.

-It's unclear why he was admitted but Rob has been vocal about his battle with Type 2 diabetes and previous hospitalization for the disease.
+A source with knowledge of the situation told CNN that Kardashian's trip to the hospital was related to his diabetes.
+The reality star has been vocal about his battle with Type 2 diabetes and previous hospitalization for the disease.

-Kardashian was admitted to West Hills Hospital near his home in Calabasas, California.
+Kardashian went to West Hills Hospital near his home in Calabasas, California.
 Shortly afterwards, his fiancee, Blac Chyna, and separately his mother, Kris Jenner, and her boyfriend, Corey Gamble, were spotted arriving.
-TMZ was the first to report the hospitalization.
+TMZ was the first to report the hospital visit.
+He left the hospital Thursday.

-Kardashian, 29, suffered a flare up of his diabetes, according to Us Weekly.
 The "Keeping Up With The Kardashians" star, who was diagnosed with Type 2 diabetes last year, has said his previous hospitalization was a wake-up call.

 "I had found out I had type 2 diabetes six months before, but I stopped taking my insulin," he told People.
 "I didn't enjoy the routine."